Vegan Cheddar Cheese Spread

 So many times I am trying to think of a casserole to make and, gosh darn it, every time it needs a sauce or spread as one of the layers.

-Well, this Cashew Cheddar Cheese Spread is so delicious, you'll want to eat it with a spoon.
+Well, this Cashew Cheddar Cheese Spread is so delicious that you’ll want to eat it with a spoon.

 Vegan Mozzarella is swirled and piled high in a silverplate sugar cup with a spoon on the side for spreading.

 I love this vegan cheddar cheese because it is so versatile.
-Layer it inside macaroni casseroles, use it in burritos, on tacos and it is even a great dip.
+Layer it inside macaroni casseroles, use it in burritos, or on tacos.
+It is even a great dip.

-• I use to soak them for every milk and cheese recipe.
+• I used to soak them for every milk and cheese recipe.

 • You can even soak raw or roasted cashews.
 It makes them softer for blending to a smooth consistency.

-• If you're making milk there is no residue left over like there is in almonds.
-They just disappear into the recipe.
+• If you’re making milk, no residue is left over like in almonds.
+They disappear into the recipe.

 • If you have a super-powerful blender you don’t need to soak cashews.
 But it doesn’t hurt to soak them.